LootboxFund/contracts/readme/GUILD_CREATE_TOKEN.md

     - Address from step 5
     - other data...
     - Add the token ABI.... 🚨 Where will they get this from?
 (TODO)

+7. Remove the GuildFactory from Defender so it doesnt clutter